 - broad – evening meals in Sydney

-- somewhere in-between – pizza delivery in Easter suburbs.
+- somewhere in-between – pizza delivery in Eastern suburbs.

-Each choice has different implications on how you operate, and who you compete against.
+Each choice has different implications for how you operate, and who you compete against.
 For e-Commerce positioning, how broad or narrow affects your competitive strategy.

 You can be a generalist store with a wide range of products, for example.
 That’s a broad Frame of Reference.